nicobailon/mcp-gemini-server/README.md

 This server provides the following MCP tools.
 Parameter schemas are defined using Zod for validation and description.

+**Validation and Error Handling:** All parameters are validated using Zod schemas at both the MCP tool level and service layer, providing consistent validation, detailed error messages, and type safety.
+The server implements comprehensive error mapping to provide clear, actionable error messages.

+**Retry Logic:** API requests automatically use exponential backoff retry for transient errors (network issues, rate limits, timeouts), improving reliability for unstable connections.
+The retry mechanism includes configurable parameters for maximum attempts, delay times, and jitter to prevent thundering herd effects.

 **Note on Optional Parameters:** Many tools accept complex optional parameters (e.g., `generationConfig`, `safetySettings`, `toolConfig`, `history`, `functionDeclarations`, `contents`).
 These parameters are typically objects or arrays whose structure mirrors the types defined in the underlying `@google/genai` SDK (v0.10.0).
 For the exact structure and available fields within these complex parameters, please refer to:
     1. The corresponding `src/tools/*Params.ts` file in this project.
     2. The official [Google AI JS SDK Documentation](https://github.com/google/generative-ai-js).